JonasKruckenberg/imagetools/docs/guide/extending.md

 to implement presets using shortnames that generate multiple images.
 This resolution is done before the config is passed to the directives.
 To implement a custom scheme, pass a function as `resolveConfigs` plugin options.

+The function should return a new config array.
+If a plugin needs to modify the config that would have been used, it can call the default `resolveConfigs` function which is part of the public API.

 Below is an example custom `resolveConfigs` to implement site preset widths which are always webp format.

 ```ts